aws-actions/aws-codebuild-run-build/README.md

 This action offers three inputs that you can use to configure its behavior:

 1. **project-name** (required) : The CodeBuild project that you want to run.
+    Note: Because of the way CodeBuild handles environment variables, any variables set in the project will be overridden.
 1. **buildspec-override** (optional) :
     The location, in this repository, of a [buildspec file][codebuild buildspec] to require CodeBuild to use.
     By default, the action uses the buildspec file location that you configured in the CodeBuild project.